PedrioliLab/ReAdW/README.md

 Remove the "--compress" option if you don't want to zlib compress the peaklists.
 Remove the "--centroid" option if you don't want to centroid peaks.

+**On a \*nix system**
+To run ReAdW on a \*nix like system you will first need to install wine.

+Next follow these steps:
+- Copy convertRawDir.sh from the scripts folder into your PATH
+- Edit convertRawDir.sh to set the value of PATH_TO_READW to point to the folder in which you have isntalled ReAdW
+- Make sure that your ReAdW executable is called ReAdW.exe

+The script will convert all new RAW files in a folder and place the resulting mzXML files in a separate mzXML folder.
 ## Latest changes
 **2014.1.1, 08/08/2014**
 - Add new instrument types, parse synchronous precursor selection (sps) text in filter line, report ion injection times as "injectionTime" attribute in the "scan" element.